Contact Us

 Flexible aluminum PCBs

 Some high-power medical devices require harder PCBs, which are unsuitable for flex PBCs.
-Due to their heat transfer abilities, flexible aluminum PCBs are ideal for high-power applications.
+Because of their heat transfer abilities, flexible aluminum PCBs are ideal for high-power applications.
 Surgical lighting and scanning are some of the most popular applications for these boards.

 PCB microcircuits: